The influence of thermal effects on the breakup of thin films of nanometric thickness: The Model

 \section{The Model}

-Consider a free surface metal film of nanoscale thickness, $H$, and characteristic lateral length-scale $L$, which is initially solid, with air above, and in contact below (at $z=0$) with a thermally conductive solid SiO$_2$ substrate of thickness $H_s$, which may be much larger than that of the film.
+Consider a free surface metal film of nanoscale thickness, $H$, and characteristic lateral length-scale $L$ (defined in terms of the wavelength of maximum growth; see Table~\ref{thicksub_table:ref_paras} and \cite{allaire_jfm2021}), which is initially solid, with air above, and in contact below (at $z=0$) with a thermally conductive solid SiO$_2$ substrate of thickness $H_s$, which may be much larger than that of the film.
 The whole assembly is placed upon another, thicker, slab of Si.
 The metal film is heated by a laser and may change phase (solid to liquid and vice-versa).
 Figure~\ref{thicksub_fig:schematic} shows the basic setup.
 For later reference, Table~\ref{thicksub_table:nondim_paras_table} lists the dimensionless parameters that will be used extensively in the paper, and the dimensional material parameters and other quantities of interest are specified in Appendix~\ref{app_table}, Table~\ref{thicksub_table:ref_paras}.

 We define the aspect ratio of the film to be $\epsilon=H/L \ll 1$.
-For clarity we list a number of underlying assumptions, which will be discussed and where appropriate justified in the text that follows: \begin{itemize} \item metal film evolves only when melted; \item inertial effects are negligible; \item phase change (melting, solidification) is fast and the associated energy gain/loss can be ignored; \item liquid-solid interactions are relevant and can be modeled by a disjoining pressure; \item the laser energy is absorbed volumetrically in the film, but the substrate is optically transparent; \item the film is in perfect thermal contact with the SiO$_2$ substrate at $z=0$; \item heat loss in the film is only through the substrate and not through radiative losses; \item the Si slab underneath the SiO$_2$ is a perfect conductor and remains at ambient temperature (this is reasonable since its thermal conductivity is much larger than that of SiO$_2$) but there is contact resistance at the interface $z=-H_{\rm s}$; \item the surface tension and viscosity of the film, as well as the thermal conductivity of the substrate, may vary with temperature; and \item the film does not evaporate. \end{itemize}
+For clarity we list a number of underlying assumptions, which will be discussed and where appropriate justified in the text that follows: \begin{itemize} \item the metal film evolves only when melted; \item inertial effects are negligible; \item phase change (melting, solidification) is fast and the associated energy gain/loss can be ignored; \item liquid-solid interactions are relevant and can be modeled by a disjoining pressure; \item the laser energy is absorbed volumetrically in the film, but the substrate is optically transparent; \item the film is in perfect thermal contact with the SiO$_2$ substrate at $z=0$; \item heat loss in the film is only through the substrate and not through radiative losses; \item the Si slab underneath the SiO$_2$ is a perfect conductor and remains at ambient temperature (this is reasonable since its thermal conductivity is much larger than that of SiO$_2$) but there is contact resistance at the interface $z=-H_{\rm s}$; \item the surface tension and viscosity of the film, as well as the thermal conductivity of the substrate, may vary with temperature; and \item the film does not evaporate. \end{itemize}

 With respect to the in-plane and out-of-plane length scales, $L$ and $H$ (respectively), we define in-plane coordinates $x,y$ and the out-of-plane coordinate $z$.
 Following Allaire {\it et al.}~\cite{allaire_jfm2021}, we choose the in-plane velocity scale $U=\epsilon^3 \gamma_{\rm f}/(3 \mu_{\rm f})$ (where $\gamma_{\rm f}$ and $\mu_{\rm f}$ are surface tension and viscosity at melting temperature, $T_{\rm melt}$) so that the time scale, $L/U$, is comparable to the duration of the laser pulse, but the model also retains surface tension effects to leading order in $\epsilon$.
 Subsequently, we choose $\epsilon U$, $T_{\rm melt}$, $\mu_{\rm f} U/(\epsilon^2 L)$ and $\gamma_{\rm f}$ as the out-of-plane velocity, temperature, pressure, and surface tension scales, respectively.
 We take the dimensionless domain length/width to be $2 P\pi$, where $P$ is a positive integer.